Stomach cancer

 Do stomach cancer patients need rehab?

 Stomach cancer is physically and psychologically difficult.
 Patients need time to recover after treatment.
-Patients whose stomachs are partially or completely removed must become accustomed to a new way of eating.
+Patients whose stomachs were partially or completely removed must also adapt to a new way of eating.

 Rehabilitation can help them make the transition to daily life.
 It also helps to prevent long-term side effects of the illness or its treatment.

-Patients can consult with their doctors to discuss rehabilitation options.
-They certify what kind of rehabilitation is needed.
+Anyone wishing to enter rehab can discuss it with the doctors treating them.
+They will certify the need for rehabilitation.
 Questions about rehabilitation can be answered by medical social work services at the hospital and at the local cancer consultation office, and by health insurance providers.

 Looking for more information about rehabilitation after oncological disorders and contact information for socio-legal advice?
 The website of the German Cancer Research Center’s Cancer Information Service provides further details (in German).